Shake You Down (album)

-Shake You Down is the debut album from R&B singer-songwriter Gregory Abbott.
-It was self-written and produced, being released by Columbia Records in 1986.
+Shake You Down is the debut album by American R&B singer-songwriter Gregory Abbott.
+It was self-written and produced by Abbott, being released by Columbia Records in 1986.

 In the US, two singles were released from the record (Europe saw a third single-release with "You're My Angel"); the title track was a massive hit single, reaching the top spot on the Billboard Hot 100 in 1986.
 The other, "I Got The Feelin' (It's Over)" was an R&B hit as well, reaching number 5 on that chart.
 On the strength of the singles, the album went platinum; it reached that certification on February 2, 1987.

 Reception

 The Village Voice critic Robert Christgau said that Abbott tries to be "a great love man without a great voice", but "by reinventing a black pop of modest means, he takes a first step toward returning that great crossover in the sky to the people."